 PhD in Sociology and Social Policy, 2014.
-Assistant Professor of Sociology, University of Michigan.
+Associate Professor of Sociology, University of Michigan.

 Russell Sage Foundation Visiting Scholar, 2017-2018.